rusty6285/CATAPULTCASE_OHW_DISPLAY/README.md

 - The CPU fan speed is not read in this initial release

 Setup:
-1. Compile the contents of GUI_Python_Code by running PyInstaller in the directory with all files present: example compile script: py -m PyInstaller CC_HW_GUI.spec
+1. Compile the contents of GUI_Python_Code by running PyInstaller in the directory with all files present, using the CC_HW_GUI.spec configuration file
 3. Compile the contents of Ardruino_Code_Folder and flash to the Lilygo display
 4. Connect the Lilygo display and you should see the splash screen